DefTruth/CrossPlatformOpenCLCMakeLists/README.md

 ### Mac OS as native build environment

 Mac OS comes with its own OpenCL framework and does not need further installations.
 However, you should be aware that OpenCL was deprecated with Mac OS Mojave and that current Macs only support OpenCL 1.2.
+The CMake file defines a macro that silences depreciation warnings.

 ## Building